alseambusher/jarvis/README.md

 ##Introdution
-Control your computer using hand motion, guestures and voice commands using Jarvis.
+Control your LINUX system using hand motion, guestures using Jarvis.
 _Under construction_
+##Port to windows
+Well, I am not interested.
+But if you are, you just have to tweak the file lib/x.py.
 #TODO
 everything :P